You may wish to read an introduction to this section first.

-* Illyricum was the name given by the Romans to a region which roughly corresponded to the former Yugoslavia and included Dalmatia.
+* Illyricum was the name given by the Romans to a region which roughly corresponded to the former Republic of Yugoslavia and included Dalmatia.

 The decoration of the portal is indicative of the changes in art which began to occur at the time of Diocletian and became more evident during that of Emperor Constantine.
 Putti working in a vineyard and the depiction of birds are motifs which can be found in many buildings of the Late Empire and in particular at S. Costanza in Rome.
 The use of drill in reliefs is another change worth mentioning.

 Temple to Jupiter: (above) etchings by R. Adam showing details of the sarcophagus which was placed near the entrance; (below-left) basalt sphinx now at its place; (below-right) granite head of a sphinx on the walls of a building in the north-eastern part of the town